RSDKModding/Sonic-Mania-Decompilation/README.md

   * [PS4, via the Store](https://store.playstation.com/en-us/product/UP0177-CUSA07023_00-SONICMANIA000000)
   * [Xbox One, via the Store](https://www.xbox.com/en-US/games/store/sonic-mania/BXH46NQT9W4Q/0001)

-Even if your platform isn't supported by the official releases, you **must** buy or officially download it for the assets.
+Even if your platform isn't supported by the above official releases, you **must** buy it for the assets.
+The Netflix Games version is NOT supported.

-## **DO NOT USE THIS DECOMPILATION PROJECT AS A MEANS TO PIRATE SONIC MANIA**
+## **DO NOT USE THIS DECOMPILATION PROJECT AS A MEANS TO PIRATE SONIC MANIA (PLUS)**
 We do not condone using this project as a means for piracy in any form.
 This project was made with love and care for the source material and was created for purely educational purposes, and would not exist without the work of Sega, Headcannon, and Evening Star.

 If you want to transfer your save from the official PC versions, you can just copy your savedata into the folder containing the decompilation!